 Additionally, a research experience is required.
-This should be taken between the junior and senior years or during the first semester of the senior year.
-This may be done on campus, in industry, or in a research university summer program.
+This should be taken between the junior and senior years or during the first semester or January Term of the senior year.
+This may be accomplished on campus, in industry, or in a research university summer program.
 Students may elect to earn CHEM 4900 credit for this required activity.